-As we get older, it becomes more likely that we may need day-to-day help with activities such as washing and dressing, or help with household activities such as cleaning and cooking.
-This type of support, along with some types of medical care, is what is called 'long-term care'.
+With the UK's population ageing, more people will be living with long-term care needs.
+This means that as we approach old age, it becomes more likely that we may need day-to-day help with certain activities like washing and dressing, or assistance with household tasks, such as cleaning and cooking.
+This type of support, along with some types of medical assistance, is called long-term care.